alirezasa7/Gastrointestinal-Classification/README.md

 - `--niter`: Number of training iterations (epochs).
 - `--data_dir`: Directory where the dataset is located.
 - `--logpath`: Directory to save the best model checkpoint.
+- `--weights`: Directory to use the best model checkpoint.

   ## Citation
 If you use this repository in your work, please cite the following paper: